gera3d/Lions_Tigers_Bears/Tigers-Style-Guide.md

 ## Logo

-The logo is a hexagon with a white background and a blue border.
-The logo has a gray square in the center with a blue and a teal shape on either side.
-The shapes on the sides are abstract and resemble a mountain and a wave.
-The word "EXPLORE" is written in all caps below the hexagon.
+The logo is a stylized tiger head with orange and black stripes.
+The logo has a white background and a black outline.
+The word “TYGHER” is written in all caps below the logo in a bold and futuristic font.

-The logo represents the brand's values of adventure, discovery, and nature.
+The logo represents the brand’s values of speed, strength, and intelligence.
+The logo also reflects the brand’s name, which is a combination of “tiger” and “higher”.
 The logo should be used consistently and appropriately across all media and platforms.

 ### Logo Usage